• About

 Can You Climb the Ek Balam Pyramids?

 Yes.
 Ek Balam is one of the few Mayan ruins that still allows you to climb its pyramids.
 Ek Balam ruins are some of the tallest in the area, standing at 29m (95 feet) tall.
 From the highest point of the ruins, you’ll get a stunning view of the Yucatan Peninsula from above the treetops.
-[You can also climb the pyramids at the nearby Coba ruins.]
+[You cannot climb the pyramids at the nearby Coba ruins.]

 That said, it may not sound very high but it can be strenuous to climb the steep steps up to the top of the pyramids.
 You don’t need to be fit to do it, but those with vertigo might struggle a bit.
 There are no safety railings so make sure you hold on your kids.
 My 8-year-old had no problems climbing up and down the Ek Balam pyramids.